-These documents are critical for authorities to verify your identification in the event of an emergency.
+These documents are critical for authorities to verify your identification in an emergency.
 Officials may also be able to use these documents to contact your next of kin.

 Update Your Survival Kit Regularly

 It’s essential to update the items in your survival kit regularly.
-This is to make sure that your extra clothes actually fit, that the food and water in the kit has not gone bad, ensure that the batteries in your flashlights or walkie-talkies are still functional, and so on.
+This is to ensure that your extra clothes fit, that the food and water in the kit have not had bad, ensure that the batteries in your flashlights or walkie-talkies are still functional, and so on.

 Intermountain Healthcare recommends updating the items in your survival kit every six months.
-To stay updated, you can set a reminder on your phone so that you never miss a date.
+To stay updated, you can set a reminder on your phone to never miss a date.